News15 December 2020

 The ECDC will publish a combined indicator map each week which will show COVID-19 risk levels across the EU and EEA.
 Regions will be green, orange, red or grey, on the basis of agreed criteria.
 Please check the ECDC status of your region of origin before travelling as it will determine what protocols you need to undertake upon arrival in Ireland.

 If you require assistance on your return to Ireland, organisations such as CrossCare Migrant Project can provide you with advice.
 Comprehensive information on supports available if you are returning to Ireland during the Covid-19 crisis are also available on citizensinformation.ie.

-Q: I have to travel to Ireland for urgent business or family reasons, do I have to self-isolate?
-How and where should I self-isolate?
+Q: I have to travel to Ireland for urgent business or family reasons, do I have to restrict my movements?
+How do I do this?